zeeeshaan/zeeeshaan/README.md

 ## 👨‍💻 About Me
 </div>

-I am a **Flutter Developer** focused on building modern, scalable, and production-ready mobile applications with clean architecture and beautiful user interfaces.
+I am a **Flutter Developer** focused on building modern, scalable, and production-ready mobile applications with clean architecture and beautiful interfaces.

-I handle complete app development — from pixel-perfect **UI/UX** to backend integration, authentication, dashboards, APIs, and performance optimization.
+I handle complete development — from **UI/UX** to backend, authentication, dashboards, APIs, and performance optimization.

 <div align="center">
 <table>